learn-co-students/ruby-intro-to-hashes-lab-v-000/README.md

 Remember to use `binding.pry` to help you get inside your methods and understand what is going on if you need to debug.
-Remember to google questions that you have if you get stuck and remember to ask questions on Learn!
+Remember to google questions that you have if you get stuck and remember to ask questions!

 ## Resources